EMERGE: Empirical predictions of galaxy merger rates since $z\sim6$: Which galaxies grow through mergers?

 Figure \ref{fig:lifetime_mergers} shows the number of mergers experienced along the main branch per galaxy.
 This accounts for the complete main branch merging history of each $z=0$ galaxy in the simulation and indicates the probability distribution of a galaxy having a given number of mergers with a certain mass ratio.
 Similar to our merger rate analysis we separate the galaxies into three stellar mass bins.
 In the lowest mass bin (left panel) we see that more than $90$ per cent of galaxies experience no major mergers along their main branch, consistent with the expectations set in the previous section, though more than $85$ per cent of galaxies in this mass bin will experience \textit{at least} one merging event in their lifetime.

 At intermediate masses (central panel), we start to observe the larger frequency of major mergers.
 However, we find that under the loosest definition of a major merger, more than $80$ per cent of galaxies will experience no major mergers in their lifetime.
 This suggests that a galaxy like the Milky Way has a low likelihood of having ever been impacted by a major merger.
+Probing in the more narrow range $10.6 \leq \log_{10}(m/M_{\odot}) < 10.8$ we still find that $\sim70$ per cent of galaxies will have no major merger in their lifetime.
 Conversely, we find that the majority ($97$ per cent) will have experienced \textit{some} merger in their life, no matter how small.
 This is in agreement with recent observations \citep[]{Dsouza2018, Helmi2018}.

 This trend changes for the highest mass bin where mergers play a substantial role in stellar mass growth.
 In this range we can see that $90$ per cent of galaxies will experience \textit{at least} one major merger in their lifetime, with one galaxy experiencing as many as 11 major mergers.
 This particular galaxy is the largest galaxy in our box with a stellar mass of $\log_{10}(m_{z=0}/M_{\odot}) = 12.17$, and had already grown to $\log_{10}(m/M_{\odot}) \approx 11$ before encountering its first major merger (near $z\approx 2.5$).
 However, on average the most massive galaxies experience $~\sim 1.8$ major mergers in their lifetime.